 Three Waters services – drinking water, wastewater, and stormwater – are managed by 67 councils nationwide.
 The Government is creating four publicly-owned regional entities to manage these services (instead of councils) from July 2024.

-Hamilton City Council is opposed to the current four-entity model planned by the Government.
+Hamilton City Council recognises some change is needed but is opposed to the current four-entity model planned by the Government.

 The Government’s view is that current arrangements will not be able to address these challenges.